hencejacki/GUA/README.md

 # GUA

-Use GitHub API to fetch user activity and display it in the terminal.
+Use GitHub API to fetch user [activity](https://roadmap.sh/projects/github-user-activity). and display it in the terminal.

 ## Usage